bihor/camaliga/Documentation/Changelog/Index.rst

 11.3.0      Setting extendedCategoryMode added.
 Empty category entries will be ignored at the search options.

             Bugfix: metadata for images now working again.

+            Bugfix: don´t ignore given storage PIDs in the show actions.
+Prevent viewing all camaliga-entries at one place.
 ==========  ==============================================================================================================================